 The Online News Association will determine the winners of the challenge.
-During the review process, we read applications with the help of a group of outside advisers and field experts as well as representatives from Knight Foundation and Google News Initiative.
+During the review process, we read applications with the help of a group of outside advisers and field experts as well as representatives from Knight Foundation.

 How much money is available?

-Winners will receive a share of $200,000 for early-stage projects.
+Winners will receive a share of $100,000 for early-stage projects.
 The funding will go towards testing, refining and building out a project.
 We will award grants up to $10,000.
 In your application, you’ll tell us how much funding you are requesting for your project, up to $10,000.

 What parts of my budget will you fund?

 We’ll pay for what it takes to design, develop and implement the project, as well as marketing and travel.
 We don’t fund universities’ overhead costs or administrative fees.